How to start salary sacrifice super contributions

 Read the transcript

 Information contained on this website, including the accessible video content, as prepared and provided by UniSuper Management Pty Ltd ABN 91 006 961 799, AFSL No. 235907 (USM), is of a general nature only.
 Any advice provided doesn’t take into account your objectives, financial situation or needs.
-Before you act on any advice you should consider these matters, the relevant Product Disclosure Statement (PDS) and whether to consult a qualified financial adviser.
-For a copy of the PDS, call us on 1800 331 685 or go to unisuper.com.au/pds.
+Before you act on any advice you should consider these matters, the relevant Product Disclosure Statement (PDS) and Target Market Determination (TMD) and whether to consult a qualified financial adviser.
+For a copy of the PDS and TMD, call us on 1800 331 685 or go to unisuper.com.au/pds.

 UniSuper Advice is a financial planning service generally available to UniSuper members, former members and their families through USM, which is licensed to provide financial advice services and deal in financial products.
 See unisuper.com.au/advice for more information, including the Financial Services Guide, or call us on 1800 331 685.